envygeeks/Valheim_QuickStackStore/QuickStackStore/Package/README.md

 The Polish translation was provided by [ViRooz](https://www.nexusmods.com/users/174267204).\
 The Swedish translation was provided by [DeathDaisy](https://github.com/DeathDaisy).

-Source code available on github: https://github.com/Goldenrevolver/QuickStackStore
+Source code available on github: https://github.com/Goldenrevolver/QuickStackStore If you want to support me, check out my ko-fi: https://ko-fi.com/goldenrevolver